yaningo/circleci-docs/docs/local-jekyll.md

 1. Create a branch and switch to it:

     `git checkout -b <branch-name>`

+Please consider naming your branch based on the type of work you are doing, or group it under your name, for example `tyler/fix-nav` or `feature/new-footer`

 2. Add or modify Markdown files in these directories according to our [style guide](CONTRIBUTING#style-guide).